 NOTE: This information applies to DMV Stops for unpaid taxes only.
 Please see here for DMV Stops placed due to unpaid parking citations.

-Through the Set-Off Debt Program, the City asks the Virginia Department of Taxation to withhold all or part of a taxpayer's Virginia State Income Tax refund to cover any balance due to the City.
+Through the Set-Off Debt Program, the City asks the Virginia Department of Taxation to withhold all or part of a taxpayer's Virginia State Income Tax refund or Virginia lottery winnings to cover any balance due to the City.
 An administrative fee is assessed on all delinquent accounts for the administration associated with collecting the debt.
 (Virginia Code Sections 58.1-520.1 and 58.1-523)